 FSEC dedicates substantial effort to the development of K-12 educational resources for the teachers of our children.
 We do this out of the simple belief that clean and efficient energy resources are key to our future generations’ ability to achieve a safe and sustainable environment.

-In order educate teachers and students about renewable energy technologies, FSEC has developed several environment and energy curricula for use by teachers.
+In order to educate teachers and students about renewable energy technologies, FSEC has developed several environment and energy curricula for use by teachers.
 The curricula units list and adhere to Florida’s Sunshine State Education Standards.
 Also, a number of science-related education events are held each year.
 These events encourage students to use their knowledge and creativity to solve energy problems.
 Learn more about FSEC’s K-12 educational offerings listed below.

 FSEC has produced a number of curriculum units that focus on a wide variety of topics including conservation, alternative energy technologies, and understanding of the natural systems around us.
 Explore this section to view our curriculum units.